monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 ### switchMap
-Similarly to `mergeMap`, `Observable#switchMap` does not backpressure on elements from the source stream but it *switches* to the first `Observable` returned by the provided function that will produce an element.
+Similarly to `mergeMap`, `Observable#switchMap` does not back-pressure on elements from the source stream but it *switches* to the first `Observable` returned by the provided function that will produce an element.
 Then it cancels the other inner streams so there is only one active subscription at the time.
 It makes it safer than `mergeMap` because there is no danger of memory leak but it interrupts ongoing requests if something new arrives.

 <img src="{{ site.baseurl }}public/images/marbles/switch-map.png" align="center" style="max-width: 100%" />